Home Colors

 What are the examples of Medium turquoise color in everyday life?

-Medium turquoise color example: Stack of green pipes in a warehouse area with a building in the background
+Medium turquoise color example: Dinosaur is walking in the sand at sunset or dawn with a city in the background

 Example of the palette with the Medium turquoise color